What Is Northeast Technical Institute?

 COE accredits post-secondary occupational institutions that offer certificate, diploma, or applied associate degree programs.
-These institutions include:
+And these institutions include:

-Accreditation proves that a school provides a quality education that the community has a right to expect, and that the education world endorses.
-Accreditation shows confidence in a school’s performance.
+To summarize, accreditation proves that a school provides a quality education that the community has a right to expect, and that the education world endorses.
+And accreditation shows confidence in a school’s performance.

-When the COE accredits a school, it checks that the school has met certain standards.
-These standards are within the terms of the school’s stated philosophy and objectives.
+Firstly, when the COE accredits a school, it checks that the school has met certain standards.
+And, that these standards are within the terms of the school’s stated philosophy and objectives.

-The purpose of the process is the improvement of learning.
-This is done by evaluating whether the school has attained outcomes set by its own staff and community.
+Moreover, the purpose of the accreditation process is the improvement of learning.
+And, this is done by evaluating whether the school has attained outcomes set by its own staff and community.

-The intent of the process is more than to focus on failures.
-The goal is to find remedies for failures and to identify good practices.
+Finally, the intent of the process is more than to focus on failures.
+To sum up, the goal is to find remedies for failures and to identify good practices.

 Accreditation of a trade school is on a school-by-school basis.
-The whole school, not just one program, is covered.
-The following are some of the many benefits of accreditation:
+To be clear, the whole school, not just one program, is covered.
+Therefore, the following are some of the many benefits of accreditation:

-- Improved consistency between educational purpose and practice
+- And, improved consistency between educational purpose and practice.

 Approvals & Memberships